Xilinx/Vitis_Libraries/L2/tests/GarmanKohlhagenEngine/README.md

 ## Garman-Kohlhagen Closed Form Demonstration
 This is a demonstration of the Garman-Kohlhagen (GK) closed form solver built using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U200.
+It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 The demonstration takes a file of input parameter sets (one input parameter set consists of the underlying, volatility, domestic rate, foreign rate, time-to-maturity and strike price), passes them to the kernel and retrieves the pricing and associated Greeks.
 These are then compared to a full precision model and the worst case difference between the kernel and model are displayed.

 ## Prerequisites

-- Xilinx Vitis 2019.2 installed and configured
+- Xilinx Vitis 2020.1 installed and configured
 - Xilinx runtime (XRT) installed
 - Supported Xilinx Board (e.g. Alveo U250) installed and configured as per https://www.xilinx.com/products/boards-and-kits/alveo/u250.html#gettingStarted